jordansirwin/TCAA/src/outline.md

   Ideas: Flood for naval combat, beast fights, chain party together for combat, poisonous "first hit wins", mazes, stack objects to reach tall object

+* A wealthy family is willing to reward anyone who can make their not-so-appealing daughter fall in love with a young man from a neighboring wealthly family.
+It's a "good match" for everyone, but the daughter hasn't caught the eyes of the gentlemen- yet!